 For the ones worried about Popcorn Lung...

 Popcorn Lung is a lung disease that is cause by repeatedly breathing in lots of hot vapor and steam that has diacetyl in it, which is the chemical used to flavor butter popcorn.
 This started as a major issue with the factory workers at the popcorn plants, several years ago, as they breathed this crap in all the time.
-There is only one known consumer that was ever diagnosed with Popcorn Lung by merely eating microwave popcorn, and he said he ate 2 bags every night for 10 years and would always stick his head in the bag when he got it out of the microwave, and deeply inhaled the fumes.
+There is only one known consumer that was ever diagnosed with Popcorn Lung by merely eating microwave popcorn, and he said he ate 2 bags every night for 10 years and would always stick his head in the bag when he got it out of the microwave so he could deeply inhale the fumes.
 Yes, that is rather extreme, but it happened, nonetheless.
 However, there were several factory workers that developed this lung disease.

 About 8 years ago, the major brand-name microwave popcorn companies removed the chemical that was responsible for this.
 You can read more about that, here: www.boston.com/business/globe/articles/2007/12/18/popcorn_firms_removing_flavoring_chemical/